- Do Dachshunds Shed a Lot?

 Do all dachshunds shed?

 Yes, all dachshunds will shed hair.
-The amount of shedding depends on the individual dog and their coat type.
+The amount of shedding depends on the individual dog and its coat type.
 Wire-haired and smooth-haired dachshunds generally shed less than long-haired dachshunds.
 But, all three types of dachshunds will lose some hair throughout the year.

 Which type of dachshund sheds the least?